 Reduced use of paper by 30% by printing fewer copies compared to 2020.
 We are promoting the digital report with our stakeholders, appealing to them to contribute to saving trees and related wastage.
 This saving is equivalent to approximately 2 average pine trees that collectively can absorb 2 tonnes of CO2 over their lifetime of 100 years.
 The more we save, the more we can protect our environment.

-Printed with vegetable oil-based and Alcohol Free ink with lower volatile organic compounds (VOCs) emissions, making it healthier and safer workplace and environment.
+(VOCs) emissions, making it healthier and safer workplace and environment.